 Wanting to get away and get outdoors during a quick, weekend retreat after being stuck indoors?
 Look no further than Kure Beach.
 Whether you are traveling as a family or embarking on a road trip without kids, this small-town beach is the perfect destination for a 48-hour jaunt.

-Not only does Kure Beach offer a number of outdoor activities fit for social distancing, the island town is also easily accessible from throughout North Carolina and nearby, surrounding states.
-Plus, many lodging properties have adopted enhanced safety and cleaning protocols.
+Not only does Kure Beach offer a number of outdoor activities, the island town is also easily accessible from throughout North Carolina and nearby, surrounding states.

 Read on for our guide to 48 hours in Kure Beach.

 When you get here, check in to your home away from home for the weekend.
 Perfect for a family or group of any size, many of Kure Beach’s vacation home rentals offer private amenities like porches, decks, pools and grills – and some sit oceanfront with beach access.
 For smaller groups or couples, condos provide the same level of privacy and added amenities as rental homes.
 Kure Beach’s motels offer vintage lodging experiences that are just a short walk, drive or bike trip from any part of town.